ingridflack/ecommerce/README.md

 ### Installation

-1. Clone the repo
+1. Clone the backend repository [here](https://github.com/ingridflack/ecommerce-backend) and follow the instructions
+2. Clone the repository
    ```sh
    git clone https://github.com/ingridflack/ecommerce
    ```
-2. Run the server
 3. Install the dependencies with `yarn` or `npm install`
 4. Run `yarn dev` to start the dev server
 5. Open https://localhost:3000